-- Starting in 2025, ENTSOG to publish first biomethane progress monitoring report. - Progress of discounts policies applied by the Member States and NRAs to facilitate the offtake of those gases in the system. - Progress of certification works at the EU and at the national level, impacting gas quality developments. - Gas quality monitoring across EU Interconnection points.
+- Starting in 2025, ENTSOG to publish first biomethane progress monitoring report. - Progress of discounts policies applied by the Member States and NRAs to facilitate the offtake of those gases in the system. - Progress of certification works at the EU and at the national level, impacting gas quality developments. - Gas quality monitoring across EU Interconnection points (further examples are provided in Section 3.4,2.5).

-Furthermore, ENTSOG will be supporting the relevant cooperation with ENNOH, as provided by the Hydrogen and Decarbonised Gas Market Package.
+Furthermore, ENTSOG will be supporting the relevant cooperation with ENNOH, as provided by Regulation (EU) 2024/1789.
 Most importantly, ENTSOG will facilitate the cooperation on the network planning under the TYNDP 2026 cycle (as outlined in Scenarios and Infrastructure section of this AWP) and also on the relevant market rules, as requested under the EC's priority list for gas, and - where requested - in collaboration with hydrogen operators.